palladius/ricc.rocks/gemini/src/posts/medium/2022-09-12-GCP-CB-trigger-with-pulumi-python/index.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "💦 Setting a ⬣ Cloud Build trigger with 🧹Pulumi in 🐍 Python"
+title: "Setting a ⬣ Cloud Build trigger with 🧹 Pulumi in 🐍 Python"
+subtitle: "Automate your code with a language-friendly Terraform"
 date: 2022-09-22T21:17:43+01:00
 draft: false
-tags: [symlink, GCP, pulumi, CloudBuild, Medium]
+tags: [GCP, pulumi, CloudBuild, Medium]
 # paperMod
 canonicalURL: https://medium.com/google-cloud/setting-cloudbuild-with-pulumi-in-python-330e8b54b2cf
 # ANANKE :)